evekb/evedev-kb/common/esi/docs/Api/AllianceApi.md

 Get alliance information

-Public information about an alliance  ---  Alternate route: `/v2/alliances/{alliance_id}/`  Alternate route: `/dev/alliances/{alliance_id}/`   ---  This route is cached for up to 3600 seconds
+Public information about an alliance  ---  Alternate route: `/v2/alliances/{alliance_id}/`   ---  This route is cached for up to 3600 seconds

 ### Example
 ```php